Svatý Jan: Etymology

-The name means 'Saint John' in Czech.
+The name Svatý Jan means 'Saint John' in Czech.

 Geography

 Svatý Jan is located about 23 km east of Příbram and 45 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Černá skála at 508 m above sea level.
 The Vltava River forms the northern municipal border.
 The Brzina Stream flows through the municipality into the Vltava.

 History

 Svatý Jan is among the youngest villages in the region.
 There was a spring of water in what is today the village's area, which people considered to be healing, and a chapel was built near it in 1705.
 The first written mention of Svatý Jan is from 1720.

 Transport

-The I/18 road (the section from Příbram to Sedlčany) passes through the northern part of the municipality.
+The I/18 road (the section from Příbram to Sedlčany) runs through the northern part of the municipality.